wp-plugins/si-contact-form/readme.txt

  * Filters all form inputs from HTML and other nasties.
  * E-mail message footer shows blog username(if logged on), Date/Time timestamp, IP address, and user agent (browser version) of user who contacted you.

-Captcha Image Support:
+CAPTCHA Image Support:
 ---------------------
  * Uses Open-source free PHP CAPTCHA library by www.phpcaptcha.org (customized version included)
  * Abstract background with multi colored, angled, and transparent text
  * Arched lines through text
- * Refresh button to reload captcha if you cannot read it
+ * Refresh button to reload CAPTCHA
- * CAPTCHA can be disabled in Options
+ * CAPTCHA can be disabled on form edit page

 Requirements/Restrictions:
 -------------------------